idrinth-thalui/core/dialogue/creatures/IdrinthFollowerDialogueVigilantAttack.md

 - Stendarr, call them back!
 - Spread your justice elsewhere!
 - Ancestors, not you again!
-- Do I look like a deadra?
+- Do I look like a daedra?